Key Points

 • Deal momentum

-• Discipline / operating cadence
+• Discipline / operating rhythm

 Signals that increase the odds you have a leadership problem (not just a tough quarter)